ResearchKit/ResearchKit/docs-standalone/coding-style-guide.md

     !success

+##### Spaces in array and dictionary literals

+Add exactly one space before the first and after the last element in array and dictionary literals.
+Use exactly one space after each comma-separated element.
+Do not add any space between the key and the colon symbol on dictionary literals, but add exactly one space between the colon and the pointed object.

+    // DO
+    @[ @"Abdomen", @"Chest", @"Back" ];         // Array literal
+    @{ @"red": redImage, @"blue": blueImage };  // Dictionary literal

+    // DON'T
+    @[ @"Abdomen",@"Chest",@"Back" ];
+    @{ @"red" : redImage, @"blue":blueImage };

 #### 1.2.
 Brackets

 Opening brackets should be on the same line as the statement they refer to.
 Closing brackets should be on their own line, except when followed by `else`.